lambda-orm/lambdaorm-labs/labs/cli/13-incorporate/README.md

 - How to use λORM CLI commands
 - how to create a project that uses lambda ORM
-- How to update schema, sync data source and import data with built-in command
+- How to update schema, sync data source and import data with incorporate command

 ## Install lambda ORM CLI